mrbungle64/ioBroker.ecovacs-deebot/README.md

 ### 1.4.14 (alpha)
 * Bumped ecovacs-deebot.js to 0.9.6 (alpha)
+* Added T20 Omni and X2 to the models dictionary
+* Bumped max number of devices to 20

 ### 1.4.13
 * Several improvements and optimizations for X1 series (e.g. for the cleaning station and mopping functions)